danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 # highlight-end
 ```

-That's it for the manifest file.
-You can find more information about it in the <a href="https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/" target="_blank" rel="noopener noreferrer">Serverless Framework docs</a>.
+That's it for the Serverless manifest.
+You can find more information about it in the <a href="https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/" target="_blank" rel="noopener noreferrer">docs</a>.

 In order to match the Lambda function definition, create a file named `auth0.js` in `src`: